 Beans are a widespread and popular variety of legumes.
 It contains plenty of protein and a healthy amount of density carbs as well.
 In addition, beans contain many vitamins and minerals.
 Nevertheless, beans also tend to contain high amounts of sugars that are not that healthy at all.
 These sugars belong to a group of carbs named FODMAPs, and they should not generate any problems for regular healthy people.
 However, these sugars can generate certain discomfort and other symptoms for some people, including bloating, among others.
 In this case, beans are very often replaced with meat, quinoa, or even some grains.

 Another type of density legume, lentils, contains robust protein, carbs, and some fibers.
 They also include some minerals such as iron and manganese.
 In fact, they contain plenty of fibers, which are known for their capacity to cause bloating in some people.
 If you are not used to consuming tons of fiber, then lentils are probably a risky option.
-These also contain some sugars, which may contribute to produce bloating.
+These also contain some sugars, which may contribute to producing bloating.
 Spouting the lentils before consuming them can be massively helpful to avoid bloating.

 Wheat is a trendy density food that contains gluten.
 This protein can cause bloating and other digestive problems to some sensitive people.
 If you struggle with gluten digestion, try to avoid the meals that contain it as much as possible.